Pyprohly/redditwarp/docs/source/user-guide/the-procedure-index.rst

        print(user.total_karma)

-The status code exception gets raised as a last resort when more detailed error information cannot be found in in the response data.
-The majority of API errors get reported in the form of a :exc:`redditwarp.exceptions.RedditError` exception.
+The status code exception gets raised as a last resort when more detailed error information cannot be found in the response data.
+Most API errors are reported in the form of a :exc:`redditwarp.exceptions.RedditError` exception.

 There are three string fields on `RedditError`: `label`, `explanation`, and `field`.
-The `label` field is always filled, while the others could be empty strings, but the `explanation` field is usually not empty unlike `field`.
+The `label` field will always be filled out, while the other two could be empty strings, although the `explanation` field is usually not empty, unlike `field`.

-When catching the `RedditError` exception, it's useful to check against the `label` field.
+When catching the `RedditError` exception, it is useful to check against `label`.

 ::